arialpew/dufl/packages/dufl/README.md

 Runs the test in non-interactive mode.<br>
 By default, runs tests related to files changed since the last commit.

-If you want to run watch mode, put "--watch" or "--watchAll" flag after the command.
+If you want to run watch mode, put "--watch" flag after the command.

 ```sh
 npm run test -- --watch